Showing posts sorted by date for query Libre. Sort by relevance Show all posts

 Ombre chiffon strapless bridesmaid dress from Dollygown (left) and Mansory’s Ferrari F8XX Spider Tempesta Turchese (right).
 There seems no clear agreement about when a "bridesmaid dress" becomes a "bridesmaid gown" and most retailers avoid the latter term, presumably to avoid compressing relativities between "bridal gowns" and what the bridesmaids wear.

 Mansory is a German operation based in Tirschenreuth, Bavaria, the core business of which is the modification of high-priced (mostly European) cars.
 Their signature approach is the celebration of conspicuous consumption and they eschew subtlety in favor of an eye-catching appearance, a focus being “one-off” (the “one of one philosophy” as they describe it) creations where a particular combination of colors and modifications are not duplicated on another vehicle.
-So, while not exactly bespoke, their products are about the closest thing possible to actually displaying a price-tag somewhere on the bodywork, their output said to have achieved high sales Russia, China, the Middle East and India; Mansory's work with specific components, notably carbon-fibre, is renowned in the industry as state-of-the-art and of the highest standard.
-One recent one-off creation was the F8XX Spider Tempesta Turchese (Turquoise Storm), a variation of their modified Ferrari F8 Spider on which the ombre color scheme transitioned gradually from a specially blended white to a vivid turquoise, accented by Mansory’s traditional set of forged carbon-fibre pieces in black.
+So, while not exactly bespoke (as the word traditionally was understood), their products are about the closest thing possible to actually displaying a price-tag somewhere on the bodywork; high sales are said to have been achieved in Russia, China, the Middle East and India.
+Mansory's work with specific components (notably carbon-fibre) is renowned in the industry as state-of-the-art and of the highest standard.
+One recent one-off creation was the F8XX Spider Tempesta Turchese (Turquoise Storm), a variation of their modified Ferrari F8 Spider on which the ombre color scheme transitioned gradually from a specially blended white to a vivid turquoise, accented by Mansory’s traditional set of carbon-fibre pieces in black.
 The company also modifies the 3.9 liter (238 cubic inch) twin-turbocharged V8, its output increased by some 22% to 868 bhp (648 kW) which propels the Tempesta Turchese to a top speed of 220 mph (355 km/h).

 Lindsay Lohan in vintage Herve Leger bandage dress, Maxim Hot 100 Party, Gansevoort Hotel, New York City, May 2007 (left) and 1976 PDL Ford Mustang II, Baskerville Raceway, Tasmania, Australia, 1977 (right).

 Incorrectly, ombre sometimes is used to describe color arrays or schemes where a variety of distinct shades are applied with a clear line of division between each and this is wrong because the ombre effect is one in which there's a gradual blending of one hue into another.
 Where the multi-color (which can be just two) layers are distinct and differentiated, designers use the generic term “color block” to refer to the use of solid blocks of contrasting or complementary shades.
-A special case is the “rainbow stripe”, applied to an array which recalls the pattern (not necessarily the curved shape) of a rainbow but this need not follow the classic (ROYGBIV) color model.
+A special case is the “rainbow stripe”, applied to an array which recalls the pattern (not necessarily the curved shape) of a rainbow but this need not follow the classic ROYGBIV (the sequence of the visible spectrum: red, orange, yellow, green, blue, indigo & violet) model.
 Indeed, an array of colors which in nature would never be seen in a rainbow can still be called “rainbow stripe”, based on the pattern.
-So, Ms Lohan's bandage dress is in rainbow stripe while the Mustang II's livery is in a color block scheme.
+So, Ms Lohan's bandage dress is in rainbow stripe while the PDL Mustang II's is in a color block scheme.

 1974 Ford Mustang II.

-Although of the seven generations it's the least fondly remembered, commercially, the Mustang II (1973-1979) was a great success.
-Smaller and lighter than what it predecessor had evolved to become, serendipitously, it had been released just weeks before the first oil shock (October 1973).
+Although of the seven generations it's the least fondly remembered, commercially, the Mustang II (1973-1978) was a great success.
+Smaller and lighter than what its predecessor had evolved to become, serendipitously, it had been released just weeks before the first oil shock began on 17 October, 1973.
 It's sometimes forgotten the shift in the US to also produce smaller cars pre-dated the oil crisis of the 1970s and was a reaction to changing public tastes and success of imported cars, most notably those from Japan.
-Upon debut, the Mustang II surprised some (and appalled others) because a V8 engine wasn't even on the option list but it was the right car at the right time and a great success although it's the only Mustang not to have some sort of following in the collector market.
+Upon debut, the Mustang II surprised some (and appalled others) because a V8 engine wasn't even on the option list (and wouldn't re-appear until the 1975 season although what was offered was a far cry from the potent units which had been fitted not half-a-decade earlier) but it was the right car at the right time and a great success although it's the only Mustang not to have some sort of following in the collector market.
+That said, the car's front sub-frame proved most attractive to builders wanting a quick way to splice in the combination of IFS (independent front suspension), disk brakes, a V8 engine and rack & pinion steering which meant at least part of the Mustang II didn't last long in wreckers yards.
+Being cannibalized for a higher purpose isn't the most desirable fate but it was a contribution to the ecosystem the original incarnation never achieved.

 1976 PDL Mustang II.